SAILING THE RS1 COLIN ARCHER

 MIZZEN

 The mizzen is often the first sail to set, at least when you start sailing with the wind from the front.
 If it is really windy, you can choose to wait, and put it up after you are off.
-Jib The jib is sometimes set before the staysail, see above.
-But usually it is appropriate to set the staysail first, and then hoist the jib in the leeward of the staysail (especially if the wind blows).
+Or just leave it on the boom :)

 JIB